20 Things to do in Baku Azerbaijan

 1. Icheri Seher: strolling through the old town

-Wandering around the old town was my favourite thing to do in Baku.
-This will bring you to the most ancient part of the city.
+Wandering around the old town was among my favourite things to do in Baku.
+Icheri Seher is the most ancient part of the city.
 The fortress and walls here, were already built in the 12th century.
 Walking around in the small streets gives you a sense of Baku’s long history as a Silk road town influenced by the Persians, the Turks and the Russians.

-The old town is full of mosques, caravanserais, ancient hammams and other sights.
-This is the historical heart of Baku and probably the best place to stay with some great budget hostels, restaurants and interesting sights that you can explore on foot.
+There are mosques, caravanserais, ancient hammams and lots of restaurants and cafes.
+This is the historical heart of Baku and probably the best place to stay with some great budget hostels.

 2. The Maiden tower

 In the middle of Baku’s old town is the mysterious Maiden tower.
 Some believe that the maiden tower used to be a Zoroastrian fire temple while others believe it was an astronomical observatory.
 The towers design and purpose remain unknown and many legends exist as you can read in this article.

 The 12th century building is still one of Azerbaijan’s national symbols and you will find it on the Azeri currency notes.
 You can enter the Maiden tower to enjoy the view over the old town from the top.
 Recently a tunnel was found connecting the Maiden tower to the Shirvanshah palace.